dirac-institute/sorcha/docs/inputs.rst

    All positions and velocities are in respect to J2000

 .. tip::
-   The format and columns contained in Sorcha's  :ref:`optional ephemeris output file<ephem_output>` has the same as the columns outlined above.
+   The format and columns contained in Sorcha's  :ref:`optional ephemeris output file<ephem_output>` are the same as the columns outlined above.

 Ephemeris File Configuration Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~